XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/ledger-methods/ledger_entry.md

 #### {{n.next()}}.
 Specify Offer Object

-4. `offer` - Retrieve an [Offer object](offer.html), which defines an offer to exchange currency.
+Retrieve an [Offer object](offer.html), which defines an offer to exchange currency.
 Can be provided as string (unique index of the Offer) or as an object.

 | `Field`                 | Type                       | Description           |
 |:------------------------|:---------------------------|:----------------------|
 | `offer`                 | Object or String           | _(Required if `type` is "offer")_ Specify an [Offer object](offer.html) to retrieve.
 If a string, interpret as the [unique index](ledgers.html#tree-format) to the Offer.
 If an object, requires the sub-fields `account` and `seq` to uniquely identify the offer. |